gxc-international-innovation-challenge/AlpineAthletes-Team-21-/README.md

 5th semester bachelor student in business informatics at the University of Applied Sciences in Munich

 #### Iida Matilainen:
 Tampere, Finland.
-Second year biomedical laboratory scientist student at Tampere University of Applied Sciences.
+Second year Biomedical Laboratory Scientist student at Tampere University of Applied Sciences.

 #### Christian Pauer:
 Vienna, Austria.
 5th semester bachelor student in High Tech Manufacturing at the Univerity of Applied Sciences Campus Wien.